-- When the funds are suspected to be siphoned off by the borrower and have not been used for the purpose which it was borrowed.
-Further, no assets are available which justify the usage of such funds.
+- When the funds are suspected to be siphoned off by the borrower and have not been used for the purpose for which it was borrowed.
+Further, no assets are available that justify the usage of such funds.

 - When the funds acquired by the buyer/ lender have been sold off without the knowledge of the bank/lender.

 Further, where a letter of comfort or guarantees furnished by a group companies of wilfully defaulting units are not honored when they are invoked by the lender, then such group companies are also considered to be wilful defaulters.
 Various safeguards have been instituted into the laws for dealing with wilful defaulters, some of them are: